zacanger/niddesa/text/generated-translations/mahaniddesa/13-sinhala-google.md

 Seeing this also in the visual debates of quarrels means "do not argue" does not quarrel.
 Does not argue.
 Does not analyze, calms down, leads to extinction.
 He avoids quarrels, quarrels, quarrels, quarrels.
 The separation is gone Means living with an unrestricted mind.
-Looking at Nirvana, the land of the undisputed Is the land of indisputability, says the immortal Nirvana.
-All those editions were appeased Nirvana is the so-called nirodha, which eliminates all impurities, eliminates lust and eliminates lust.
+Looking at Nibbana, the land of the undisputed Is the land of indisputability, says the immortal Nibbana.
+All those editions were appeased Nibbana is the so-called nirodha, which eliminates all impurities, eliminates lust and eliminates lust.
-This undisputed land is a safe haven, a place of no fear Nirvana is seen as the place of non-consciousness as the place of nectar Seeing is thinking means looking specifically.
+This undisputed land is a safe haven, a place of no fear Nibbana is seen as the place of non-consciousness as the place of nectar Seeing is thinking means looking specifically.

 [Msdiv 132] (# msdiv132) # msdiv132 .ref .msdiv} (13 - 3)